peterwaterhouse/mock-landing-page/README.md

 I completed this HTML/CSS page as a part of The Odin Project to pratice certain skills like Flexbox, CSS, HTML, and Git (hello!).

+View the website here: https://peterwaterhouse.github.io/mock-landing-page/

+Note: This website is designed for desktop web browsing only (not mobile).

 Photo attributions below.

 Photo by <a href="https://unsplash.com/@lukesouthern?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Luke Southern</a> on <a href="https://unsplash.com/photos/person-writing-on-white-paper-ftQrm7D1Rw0?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Unsplash</a>